-This will be one of the four stages of this global gravel bike series presented by Giro Sports, SRAM, Fabric, Maxxis, Fabric, Rapha and Devinci for the Canadian race.
+This will be one of the six stages of this global gravel bike series presented by Giro Sport Design, SRAM, Cycling Tips, Maxxis, Cycling Tips, and Devinci for the Canadian race.

 *The results combine FQSC associated and non associated riders

-The beautiful region of Charlevoix will host the very first Grinduro Canada.
+The beautiful region of Charlevoix is the host of Grinduro Canada.
 Stretching along the Du Gouffre River, nestled at the foot of the bare mountains that guard the perimeter of the crater and surrounded by vertiginous ramparts, the picturesque village of Saint-Urbain will be the central hub of this crazy event.
 This small municipality, located just north of Baie-Saint-Paul, is the gateway to the Charlevoix hinterland and the Parc national des Grands-Jardins, a unique natural setting with magnificent landscapes.

 Entrance, parking and camping for event